Command-Line Interface#

 SIGTERM requires a POSIX host.
 Windows only meaningfully delivers SIGINT (Ctrl+C); add_signal_handler raises NotImplementedError there and the CLI falls back to signal.signal.

-litestar queues status
+litestar queues run-consumer#

 Prints queue status counts.